AbdelrahmanElshahat/Task-Tracker-Gui/ReadMe.md

 - **User-Friendly Interface:** A clean, modern UI for easy task management.
 - **Task Operations:** Quickly add, modify, and delete tasks.
-- **Priority & Status Indicators:** Assign priorities and monitor task progress at a glance.
 - **Category Organization:** Organize tasks into custom categories to suit your workflow.
 - **Optimized for Linux:** Efficient performance tailored for Linux environments.